 This is a blog that will take you through the Rum lifestyles of a fine group of people that enjoy the fun and pleasure of fine rums.
 We will travel to distilleries, partys, and Rum Events to bring you the Rumstyles of all those we come in contact with.

 Where in the World did the Pina Colada Come From?

 El Pirata Cofresi

-The Pina Colada has been a part of beach and tropical cocktail fair for as long as I can remember, but it really isn't that old of a cocktail.
-There seem to be several theories as to who really created the Pina Colada.
+The Pina Colada has been a part of beach and tropical cocktail fare for as long as I can remember, but it really isn't that old of a cocktail.
+There seems to be several theories as to who really created the Pina Colada.
 The oldest story goes back to the 1800's and the pirate Roberto Cofresi also known as El Pirata Coefresi, he was said to have served his men cocktails that were a mix of white rum, coconut milk, and pineapple.
 The unfortunate part of the story is that when he died in 1825 the recipe died with him and is unverified.